Political Science

 Six semester credits of foreign language6

-Four courses in regional studies (two-course sequence recommended):12
+Four courses in regional studies:12

 Political History of Beijing